jonad25/jonad25.github.io/README.md

 ## Week 1
 - Setup github
-- watch video: url to ytube
 - learn how to use github

 ## Week 2
 - make website
-- add links
+- add css and java links
 - add text

 ## Week 3